 How to make Carrot Ginger Soup

-Step 1: Simply heat the olive oil in a medium pot, or Dutch oven and saute the onions until tender and fragrant.
-Add the garlic, ginger, and turmeric root and saute for a few more minutes.
-Add the veggie broth and carrots, salt, and pepper and bring to a boil; cover and simmer gently until carrots are tender.
+Step 1: Saute.
+Simply saute the onions until tender and fragrant.
+Add the garlic, ginger, and turmeric root ( or powder) and saute for a few more minutes.

 Note: The soup is quite rich and creamy on its own, so it is not needed, but if you crave richness, add some if you like.
 Heavy cream also works here, or a dollop of sour cream stirred in.

-Serving Suggestions
+Carrot Ginger Soup Serving Suggestions

 Leftover carrot ginger soup will keep up to 4 days in an airtight container in the refrigerator.
-It also can be frozen for up to 3 months.
+It can also be frozen for up to 3 months.
 Reheat gently on the stovetop.

-More FAvorite carrot Soup recipes!
+More Favorite Carrot Soup recipes!

 - North African Carrot Soup with Chermoula